huggingface/blog/vit-align.md

 >>> dataset
 ```

-Since the `COYO` dataset is massive with 747M image-text pairs and it might not be possible to download the whole dataset on your local.
-Alternatively, you might need to download and use only a subset of the dataset.
-To do this, we can simply pass in the `streaming=True` argument to the `load_dataset()` method to create an iterable dataset and download data instances as we go.
+While it is significantly smaller than the `LAION` dataset, the `COYO` dataset is still massive with 747M image-text pairs and it might be unfeasible to download the whole dataset to your local.
+In order to download only a subset of the dataset, we can simply pass in the `streaming=True` argument to the `load_dataset()` method to create an iterable dataset and download data instances as we go.

 ```shell
 >>> from datasets import load_dataset